Cold Water Immersion (CWI) Therapy for PTSD

 immobilization.

-It is no coincidence that these correspond to autonomic fight or flight responses to threats.
 Powerlessness frustrates the hormonal and vascular changes that are preparing the human body to fight when attacked.
 Immobilization frustrates the instinct to flee.
-Author Gavin de Becker (The Gift of Fear 1996) writes that victims who fight back or flee are less likely to experience PTSD-related symptoms after assault.
+Author Gavin de Becker (The Gift of Fear, De Becker 1996) writes that victims who fight back or flee are less likely to experience PTSD-related symptoms after assault.
 In the fighting or the fleeing, the victims are exercising agency that gives their somatic, adrenal response an outlet, and it seems to offer some psychological protection.
 Stripping the victim of the choices their bodies are biologically preparing them for creates a discordance between the sympathetic nervous system activation and the reality of their experience.

 Hence, their unresolved stress can manifest as trauma.

-For example, an off-duty paramedic witnessed the crash and rushed to Levine, peppering him with questions.
-The aggressive tone in the man's voice contributed to Levine's confusion.
+When an off-duty paramedic who witnessed the crash rushed to the scene, Levine found that the aggressive tone in the paramedic's voice created confusion and contributed to Levine's fears of powerlessness.

 He told the paramedic "Please back off," and the man did.